 So handheld has some serious advantages, but these are the only times when I won’t be putting at least a lightweight tripod on my back.
 Because I know that if even the tiniest moment arises where a tripod would have made a photo better, I’ll be kicking myself for leaving it at home.

 Every lens is different.
-The wider angle lens you use, the more you can get away with a slower shutter speed.
+Wider-angle lenses can get away with slower shutter speeds.
 But when it’s longer, you’re going to need to use a faster speed.
 For example, If I’m using a 70mm lens, the bare minimum I’ll go is 1/200th.
 And I know that there are definitely people who will say, ‘Oh, I handhold at much slower shutter speeds than that.’

-But, here’s the thing with the cameras.
-From five years ago, we were able to get away with a slower shutter speed, but cameras today have much bigger sensors with a much higher pixel count.
-Since these bigger sensors capture more detail, they are also more likely to capture motion blur.
+But, here is the thing with the cameras.
+Five years ago we were able to get away with a slower shutter speed, but cameras today have sensors with higher resolutions.
+Higher resolution means that they are also more likely to capture motion blur.
 For example, you’ll notice motion blur much less on a cell phone than you will on a Nikon D850.

 Well, for one, tripods are fantastic for fending off other tourists.
-But when you’re not swatting people out of your way, they are absolutely necessary for the vast majority of landscape, architecture, macro, timelapse, panorama, and astrophotography applications.
-Any type of photography that requires precision will almost always involve a tripod.
-In some cases, you could get away with setting your camera on an even rock, on your backpack, or just in the grass.
-But you’re not going to take many keepers that way.
+But when you’re not swatting people out of your way, they are necessary for many photography applications.
+In fact, any type of photography that requires precision will almost always involve a tripod.
+In some cases, you could get away with setting your camera on a rock or even a backpack.
+But expecting to set up the camera that way is going to mean leaving your photos up to the chance that there’s a rock in just the right place.

-HDR photography (which will need an article of its own!) also relies heavily on having a solid tripod.
+HDR photography also relies heavily on having a solid tripod.
 If there’s motion in the photo, you’ll end up with some weird patchy ghosting that Lightroom and Photoshop might not be able to remove.
 And if the details aren’t fully lined up, solid lines turn into an unsharp mess.

 Some tripods also have a hook on the bottom for attaching a weight, or sandbag.
 Bringing weights along is fine if you’re driving to the location shoot.
 But if you’re hiking and aren’t a masochist, you can always just attach your photo bag with the lenses in it.
 Just make sure the tripod isn’t ready to fall off the far side of a cliff.